Introduction from our Training Director

 In recent years I have also been invited by the dive industry to share my experience and expertise in particular fields and talk at dive seminars and conferences.
 I have also reviewed PADI educational materials and consulted for other dive operations and resorts.

-As well as holding the highest qualification in recreational diving as a PADI Course Director (Professional Association Diving Instructors) from 2005 to 2016 I received an award of ‘Platinum’ status for recognition of my time and quality in training Instructors beyond the standard and at higher levels than the IDC for the last 12 consecutive years.
-There are only 50 PADI Course Directors worldwide with ‘Platinum’ status and just a handful who have achieved this for 12 consecutive years.
+As well as holding the highest qualification in recreational diving as a PADI Course Director (Professional Association Diving Instructors) from 2005 to date I received an award of ‘Platinum’ status for recognition of my time and quality in training Instructors beyond the standard and at higher levels than the industry standard..
+There are only 50 PADI Course Directors worldwide with ‘Platinum’ status and just a handful who have achieved this since the program inception in 2005.
 This award is a reflection of the quality and post IDC support and assistance that we provide to our candidates in securing employment.
 In November of 2014, 2011 and 2009 at the DEMA dive shows, I was privileged to be invited by PADI and other dive industry entities to talk amongst my peers, including a 1000-strong audience of dive professionals, resort owners and retailers, about what has made UDC one of the most successful Instructor centers in the world.
 In September 2010 myself and my colleagues who conduct Divemaster training at Utila Dive Centre consulted closely with PADI and beta tested their new revised Divemaster program, giving our feedback and experience to help refine the new PADI Divemaster course.

 My other diving interests are in closed circuit rebreather diving, qualified on the Poseidon, Inspiration and Megalodon units, technical trimix diving as an IANTD Trimix Instructor (International Association of Nitrox and Technical Divers) and cave diving as an NSS-CDS full cave certified diver (National Speleological Society – Cave Diving Section), with many hours logged exploring the cenotes/cave systems of the Yucatan peninsula in Mexico.
 I returned from a caving trip in April 2010 from Mexico, where I was trained in the use of side mount tank configuration and exploration techniques and had a great time learning new techniques to integrate into our technical training programs on Utila.
 I am one of the few Rebreather Instructor Trainers worldwide.
-In August 2010, I was one of the first divers on closed circuit rebreather to locate a cave on a submerged volcano in the Galapagos, and was also one of the first rebreather divers supported on a liveaboard trip in recent years, and was invited back in 2012, 2013, 2014 and 2015 to both the Yucatan and the Galapagos to continue this exciting exploration.
+In August 2010, I was one of the first divers on closed circuit rebreather to locate a cave on a submerged volcano in the Galapagos, and was also one of the first rebreather divers supported on a liveaboard trip in recent years, and was invited back in 2012, 2013, 2014, 2015 and 2017 to both the Yucatan and the Galapagos to continue this exciting exploration.
 In July 2013 I also was part of an expedition to dive the Andrea Doria (the Mount Everest of scuba diving) and discuss and utilize the advanced techniques we deployed, into our technical training programs on Utila.
-In September 2013 and 2015 with Galapagos Rebreathers, I co-organized one of the biggest rebreather expeditions to the Galapagos in recent history with over 14 closed circuit rebreather divers supported, and we had over 40+ whale shark encounters and 90+ minute dives with thousands of Hammerhead sharks and exploring unknown deeper sites.
+In September 2013, 2015 and 2017 with Galapagos Rebreathers, I co-organized one of the biggest rebreather expeditions to the Galapagos in recent history with over 14 closed circuit rebreather divers supported, and we had over 40+ whale shark encounters and 90+ minute dives with thousands of Hammerhead sharks and exploring unknown deeper sites.
 In May/June of 2016 I also lead a trip to Truk Lagoon/Palau in for divers wanting to explore the famous Japanese fleet in Truk from WWII and explore pristine reef systems.
 I was also invited to La Paz in Baja California, Mexico, by Luke Inman of Cortez Expeditions to help survey and video deep water virgin tech diving sites.
-In November 2016 I spent 3 weeks diving the remote reefs of the world famous coral triangle of Komodo, Raja Ampat and Manado in Indonesia.
+In November 2016 I spent 3 weeks diving the remote reefs of the world famous coral triangle of Komodo, Raja Ampat and Manado in Indonesia, and led a group to further explore outer areas of Raja Ampat, Komodo and Lembeh in 2018.

 I still teach at all levels of training, from PADI Open Water course up to our IDC’s, and still love seeing the expressions on diver’s faces after introducing them to the underwater world for the first time – like I know you will.
 On a professional note, I love to share my experience, technical knowledge and travel background in the dive industry with the Instructors I train through Utila Dive Centre.
 I am currently only one of a handful of PADI’s Closed Circuit Rebreather Instructor Trainers worldwide and in August 2012 I completed my ‘Disabled diver/Adaptive teaching’ Instructor Trainer rating with IAHD-Americas so we could offer a superior level of training to our divers and dive professionals at Utila Dive Centre.
 This way not only can we share our passion for teaching with all our Divemaster and Instructor candidates, but we can now qualify them to work with divers with disabilities and adaptive teaching techniques.
 In 2013 I also qualified as an Instructor Trainer for International Yacht Training boat programs, to offer our candidates more employment opportunities and sophisticated training.